 1) Online coaching is impersonal

 Online coaching can be made personal.
 The teacher can engage in discussions (not limited to subject related stuff) with the students, and they can communicate through video and chat during the class.
-Teacher and students can introduce themselves in the class and with time they can develop personal bonding like a normal classroom.
+Teachers and students can introduce themselves in the class and with time they can develop personal bonding like a normal classroom.

 2) There is no interaction with the teacher or with other students

-Online Coaching ≠ Video lectures by an IITian.
+Online Coaching ≠ Video lectures on YouTube.

 3) Students don’t participate.
 They don’t ask questions or doubts